zzonyo/trust-docs-test/source/index.html.md

 3. You can query contract information with the API interface [linear-swap-api/v1/swap_contract_info] and in the response field support_margin_modethe it shows the contract supports which margin mode,  cross margin mode or isolated margin mode or both.

-4. The API interface is marked with one of mode types, i.e., [cross margin mode], [isolated margin mode] and [general mode], and which are marked on the API interface name and interface list. [cross margin mode] indicates that the API interface only supports cross margin mode. [isolated margin mode] indicates that the API interface only supports isolated margin mode, and [general mode] indicates that the API interface does not distinguish between cross margin mode and isolated margin mode, that is, both of cross margin mode and isolated margin mode can call it.
+4. The API interface is marked with one of mode types, i.e., [Cross], [Isolated] and [General], and which are marked on the API interface name and interface list.
+[Cross] indicates that the API interface only supports cross margin mode.
+[Isolated] indicates that the API interface only supports isolated margin mode, and [General] indicates that the API interface does not distinguish between cross margin mode and isolated margin mode, that is, both of cross margin mode and isolated margin mode can call it.

 ## How to solve problems more effectively?